 Cheese Spotlight: Mahon

-The Mao Torralba cheeses that Nicolas matues are still handmade and pressed in selected dairies from raw milk.
-He chooses ones made between November and May, when the island is covered in good lush pasture, and ripens them to his exacting standards, greased with olive oil and paprika, to give the rinds elasticity.
+The Torralba Mahón cheeses that Nicolas matures are still handmade and pressed in selected dairies from raw milk.
+He chooses ones made between November and May, when the island is covered in lush pasture, and ripens them to his exacting standards, greased with olive oil and paprika, to give the rinds elasticity.
 They are either semi-cured for around two months, so that they are ivory-coloured with a soft, buttery texture and an orange-brown rind; or aged in small batches for five months until yellow and hard, with a dark brown ring and a flavour that is intense and piquant.

 MAHON IN THE BRINDISA CHEESE ROOMS

-THE FUTURE OF MENORCAN MAHON
+THE FUTURE OF MENORCAN MAHÓN

 Nicholas and his wife Rosa champion excellence and insist on paying much more than the industrial dairies for the cheeses, as their way of helping to sustain the true artisans and small farmers of the island, whose number is sadly reducing as they find it harder and harder to keep going.